|

 Castiglione.
 It often has some of the high-toned, almost ethereal

 fragrances of earth and truffles.
-The 2004 should be cellared for a
+These should typically be cellared for

 not-too-distant-future, do decant it a few hours before service.
 It's